guifigueiroa/spotippos_api/README.md

 ## How to run locally

-Make sure Ruby are installed on your system.
-On the command line write and run commands below:
+Make sure Ruby is installed on your system.
+On the command line write and run command below:

   `ruby -v`